Welcome to Cello Dynamo

 Students are encouraged to actively observe each other; in doing so, they gain insight from a more objective learning experience.

 Each day starts with Cello Orchestra.
-All participants come together to explore the exciting repertoire for massed cellos: conducted by David and assisted by other tutors.
+All participants come together to explore the exciting repertoire for massed cellos.
+The senior Dynamos will be conducted by David and the junior Dynamites by Annelies, both assisted by other tutors.

-Many orchestral skills are learnt here, including sound blend, balance and group rhythmic discipline.
+Many orchestral skills are learned here, including sound blend, balance, and group rhythmic discipline.

 All students are placed in a chamber music group appropriate to their age and ability.